NeverSinkDev/NeverSink-Filter/README.txt

 Strict = Hides the majority of all rares in the endgame.
 Designed for well geared players.
 Very-Strict = Hides the majority of all rares in the endgame, portal scrolls, wisdom scrolls.
 Great for speedrunning.
 Uber-Strict = Crazy filtering level.
 It displays only the Creme de la Creme.
 Hides low orbs, most rares...
 You've been warned.
+Uber-Plus-Strict = No rares.
+Nothing under a chaos/alch tier.
+Don't complain, it's a clear screen 99% of the time.

 NOTE: The filter itself will always be free, including updates.
 There will NOT be premium/donator versions or options!